CFP Certification Requirements

 FPSB’s CERTIFIED FINANCIAL PLANNER Certification Requirements

-To earn CFP certification, an individual must complete the following certification requirements (which have been developed by FPSB at the global level and localized by member organizations in FPSB territories).
-To maintain CFP certification, an individual must meet the requirements established by the FPSB member organization each renewal cycle (typically, every two to three years).
+To earn CFP certification, an individual must complete the following certification requirements (which have been developed by FPSB at the global level and localized by affiliate organizations in FPSB territories).
+To maintain CFP certification, an individual must meet the requirements established by the FPSB affiliate organization each renewal cycle (typically, every two to three years).